fredyj20135/MBTool/README.md

 ### Bing Translator

-Use Microsoft Bing translator to support instant translation between communication. ths source to link Bing and node.js is [mstranslator](https://github.com/nanek/mstranslator).
-Before starting, please check your Microsoft developer id and secret key in config file to access this function.
+Use Microsoft Bing translator to support instant translation during communication.
+The module for accessing Bing is [mstranslator](https://github.com/nanek/mstranslator).
+Before starting, please check your Microsoft developer id and secret key in config file (or in Server.js) to access Bing translator.

 ### Postgres

 Use [pg](https://github.com/brianc/node-postgres) to link postgres database.
-The database is used to save control history and messages.
+To store control history and messages.